 - Upon completion of the program, students will be eligible to take the National Certification Exam.

-- Students can begin the Surgical Technology program in fall quarter only.
+- Students can begin the Surgical Technology program in summer quarter only.

 - Surgical Technology might be a good fit for you if you enjoy science and want to work in a hospital operating room.
 Surgical Technologists work under the direct supervision of a physician or registered nurse as part of a healthcare team.